The Best Flea Collars for Dogs (Review) in 2020

 - Natural or Chemical

-You can either select dog flea collars which are infused with chemical substances or natural oils.
-In general, chemical collars are more effective, however, they also have more side effects and can be a bit irritating for some dogs.
+You can either select dog flea collars which are infused with chemical substances or natural ingredients such as essential oils.
+In general, "chemical" collars are more effective, however, they also have more side effects and can be a bit irritating for some dogs.
 Your decision may also be influenced by how bad the outbreak of parasites has become.
 If it is a serious infestation, a chemical collar is definitely a better option, but if pure prevention is what you're after, a natural collar may be ideal.
 While some flea collars will only protect against future flea outbreaks, others will kill the ones currently on your pet as well.

 - Water Resistance